bombasticSlacks/Aspirant/Game/Combat.md

 ---

 ### Special Manoeuvres
 These are attacks or abilities that any trained fighter can use.
 This isn’t an exhaustive list of everything you can do in combat but includes some of the manoeuvres that tend to come up a lot.
 Any manoeuvre which affects an enemy combatant is considered an attack (such as for determining if you are in melee).
 A number of other powerful manoeuvres can be learned by taking specific martial arts or combat training.
-When reasonable modifiers and bonuses are applied to these regularly.
+When reasonable [Combat Modifiers](#Combat%20Modifiers) and [Combat Bonuses and Negatives](#Combat%20Bonuses%20and%20Negatives) are applied to these regularly.
+#### Back out
-* Back out: You make an acrobatics skill test to step out of melee with an opponent.
+You make an [Acrobatics](Acrobatics) skill test to step out of melee with an opponent.
 If you succeed, you can move agility * 2 meters and then perform an action at a -2 (as normal).
 If you fail, you provoke an attack of opportunity and then may do that anyway.
+#### Cautious Step
-* Cautious Step: You move out of melee with an enemy without provoking an attack of opportunity.
+You move out of melee with an enemy without provoking an attack of opportunity.
 You can move up to your agility * 2 meters, but no other actions.
+#### Disarm
-* Disarm: with at least one free hand or a melee weapon, you can attempt to disarm someone.
+With at least one free hand or a melee weapon, you can attempt to disarm someone.
 Make a melee attack at -1 and if successful, your opponent drops their weapon (or it is now in your hands).
+#### Grapple
-* Grapple: make an attack with the intent of getting control of your opponent.
+Make an attack with the intent of getting control of your opponent.
 If you successfully hit, your opponent is in a grapple.
-They have to spend their turn succeeding an STR + Fitness or AGI + Acrobatics test with a negative equal to your melee skill, or remain grappled.
+They have to spend their turn succeeding an [Strength](Stats#Strength) + [Fitness](Fitness) or [Agility](Stats#Agility) + [Acrobatics](Acrobatics) test with a negative equal to your [Melee](Melee) skill, or remain grappled.
 On your turn, you may:
 * Make a Strength + Fitness test to inflict a severe injury to them, ignoring armour.
 * Pin then completely skipping your turn and their next turn
 * Make an attack with a size 1 weapon with a -2 to hit that can’t be evaded
 * Make an STR + Fitness test to throw them strength + d3 meters in a direction of your choice|
+#### Overwatch
-* Overwatch: declare a 45-degree cone in front of you.
+Declare a 45-degree cone in front of you.
 If anyone moves into that area, you make a ranged attack on them, and they take a -2 on their action.
 Your attack is at -2.
+#### Parry
-* Parry: which is a melee skill test at (-2) where if you succeed, then if an enemy attacks you in melee and succeeds, you ignore the attack.
+Which is a melee skill test at (-2) where if you succeed, then if an enemy attacks you in melee and succeeds, you ignore the attack.
 If they fail their skill test to attack, you deal damage to them.
+#### Shove
-* Shove: with at least one free hand, you can attempt to move someone.
+With at least one free hand, you can attempt to move someone.
 Make a melee attack, and you can move them up to your strength in meters.
 If they hit something, they become knocked down.

+---

 ### Reacting to Attacks
 During each full turn of combat, each character gets a single reaction, which they can use when something else happens during combat.
 Your reaction refreshes on your turn.
 In general, these are used to avoid incoming attacks.
 The generally available reactions are: